 Herbivores are diverse and do not constitute an ecologically uniform group.
 They include several groups that differ in terms of how they feed, what they eat, and their impact on the substrate.
 There are four functional groups of coral reef herbivores—scrapers, grazers, browsers and excavators—and each has a role in maintaining healthy reef systems. ref

 Herbivores help to regulate community structure and function in many ecological systems.
 In addition to regulating and influencing the competitive interactions between corals and macroalgae, herbivorous fishes and urchins are also agents of bioerosion.
 For example, parrotfishes excavate the surface of the reef matrix or living coral as they feed, and the material is processed by their jaws, reduced to sediment and expelled back into the system.
 Such processes on coral reefs play an important role in maintaining the balance of reef growth and decay.
-Bioerosion contributes to reef recovery by removing dead coral and cleaning areas of substratum for colonization by benthic organisms, facilitating the settlement, growth and survival of coralline algae and corals.
+Bioerosion contributes to reef recovery by removing dead coral and cleaning areas of substratum for colonization by benthic organisms, facilitating the settlement, growth, and survival of coralline algae and corals.

-In an experimental manipulation of large herbivorous fishes, Hughes et al. tested the influence of herbivores on the resilience of coral assemblages. ref The experiment was undertaken on the Great Barrier Reef after the regional-scale bleaching in 1998 within a no-fishing reserve where coral abundances and diversity had been sharply reduced by bleaching.
+In an experimental manipulation of large herbivorous fishes, Hughes et al. 2007 tested the influence of herbivores on the resilience of coral assemblages. ref The experiment was undertaken on the Great Barrier Reef after the regional-scale bleaching in 1998 within a no-fishing reserve where coral abundances and diversity had been sharply reduced by bleaching.

-In control areas, where fishes were abundant, algal abundance remained low, whereas coral cover almost doubled (to 20%) over a 3 year period, primarily because of recruitment of species that had been locally extirpated by bleaching.
+In control areas, where fishes were abundant, algal abundance remained low, whereas coral cover almost doubled (to 20%) over a three year period, primarily because of recruitment of species that had been locally extirpated by bleaching.
 In contrast, exclusion of large herbivorous fishes caused a dramatic explosion of macroalgae, which suppressed the fecundity, recruitment, and survival of corals.
 Consequently, management of fish stocks is a key component in preventing phase shifts and managing reef resilience.